 Fun Fact: I found that bread recipe through a search for Milk and Honey Bread, and lo and behold, it is the lovely Kristen Wogan Doyle’s recipe.
 She wrote it in her pre-Dine&Dish days.
 How fun is that?
 Thanks, Kristen!

-Thank you for reading, and have a wonderful day.
+Thank you for reading, friends.

 Join in Today!